 b.
-1905 Burnham, Somerset. d.
-12/11/1971 Johannesburg, South Africa.
+26/04/1905 Burnham-on-Sea, Somerset. d.
+11/12/1971 Johannesburg, South Africa.

 DATE AND PLACE OF GC ACTION: 22/09/1941 English Channel.

-He was 36 years old and serving in the Royal Naval Volunteer Reserve when his motor launch hit a mine, wounding him in the head and throwing him into the sea.
-Despite this, when he was rescued he went at once to save others.
+On 22nd September 1941, he was in the English Channel when his motor launch hit a mine, wounding him in the head and throwing him into the sea.
+Despite this, when he was rescued, he went at once to save others.
 He saw a seaman some 100 yards away in the water, and swam to him through burning fuel.
 His gallant actions saved the seaman's life.
 On 11th August 1942, John was awarded the Albert Medal for Life Saving at Sea.
 After this action, he was posted to Naples, Italy where he was part of the British Navy contingent that took command of the islands off Naples.
 He was appointed naval Officer-in-Charge on Ischia, where he would meet his future second wife, Marisa Nimmo, and also be awarded the Distinguished Service Cross on 4th May 1943.

 LOCATION OF MEDAL: STOLEN.

 ASHES SCATTERED AT SEA OFF ISCHIA, MEDITTERANEAN.